Table of Contents

 “If men were angels, no would be necessary.
 If angels were to govern men, neither external nor internal controls on would be necessary.
 In framing a which is to be administered by men over men, the great difficulty lies in this: you must first enable the to control the governed, and in the next place oblige it to control itself.”

-The amazing character that was James Madison was incredibly influential in bringing about a free America, and we owe him our gratitude.
+James Madison was incredibly influential in bringing about a free America, and we owe him our gratitude.
 As a nation, we must never forget where we came from and how hard our Founding Fathers fought to create a free nation.
-We now have a day called which is on September 17th.